emdragee/emily.drage/input/pages/index/pet-project.md

 ##### Pet Project

 A website created around a personal interest topic.
+This project utilized semantic HTML, CSS Grid, and some JavaScript.

 [Read More](./portfolio/pet-project)